Resources

 The best PB tracking starts with consistent race logs.
 Every result should include the event, distance, stroke, course, meet name, date and final time.
 Optional details such as splits, round and notes can add useful context later.

-Parents do not need to build a complex spreadsheet to start.
+You do not need to build a complex spreadsheet to start.
 The key is to avoid mixing results that should stay separate.
 A 50m freestyle short course swim and a 50m freestyle long course swim should be tracked as different PB categories.

 Track progress by event